demian0311/demian0311.github.com/marines.md

 plane was chartered for us.
 We flew from California to probably Dover, Deleware.
 From there we went to Rammstein in Germany.
 Then we landed in Cairo, it was cool looking out the window and seeing all the arabic writing.
-I gotta say I was a little alarmed to know that Egyptians were re-fueling and maintaining a plane full of over a hundres US Marines.
+I gotta say I was a little alarmed to know that Egyptians were re-fueling and maintaining a plane full of over a hundreds US Marines.
 From Cairo we flew to Mogadishu, Somalia.
 We get off the plane with our personal rifles and the first thing they do is issue us our ammunition.

 ![alt text](../assets/images/usmc/mogadishu_airport.png)